RobotecAI/robotec-o3de-tools/README.md

 # ROS2PoseControl

-A utility gem that introduces a way to control robots in simulation as puppets with Pose messages or TFs.
+The utility gem enabling controlling robots in simulation as puppets with Pose messages or TFs.
 For a more detailed description, check the [PoseControl user guide](./doc/UserGuide/PoseControl.md).

 # GeoJSONSpawner